JunjieHu/cs769-assignments/assignment1/README.md

 1. **model.py:** This is what you'll need to implement.
 It implements a very basic version of a neural network model using [PyTorch](https://github.com/pytorch/pytorch).
 Some code is provided, but important functionality is not included.
 Please implement [Deep Averaging Network](https://www.aclweb.org/anthology/P15-1162.pdf) for text classification.
 You can feel free to make any modifications to make it a better model. *However,* the original version of `DanModel` will also be tested and results will be used in grading, so the original `DanModel` must also run with your `model.py` implementation.
 2. **main.py:** training code for text classification task.
 3. **setup.py:** this is blank, but if your classifier implementation needs to do some sort of data downloading (e.g. of pre-trained word embeddings) you can implement this here.
 It will be run before running your implementation of model.py.
-4. **data/:** Two datasets, one from the Stanford Sentiment Treebank with tree info removed and another from IMDb reviews.
+4. **data/:** Two datasets, one from the Stanford Sentiment Treebank with tree info removed and another from IMDb reviews. **The labels in cfimdb-test.txt are replaced by 0** for blind testing and grading.

 ## Assignment Details